Rooted on Wooster

-Today, each of our pies is made by a master pizziaolo with the freshest and best of ingredients, starting with the finest organic, unbleached flour available.
+Today, each of our pies is made with the finest imported ingredients by a certified master pizziaolo.
 Our dough is wet, which makes it difficult to handle, but renders the signature texture of our apizza.
-Then we use imported pecorino romano (“pizza cheese”); we age it, grind it, and then age it again.
-At the peak of flavor, we chop in fresh oregano and sprinkle this mixture on every one of our specialty pies.
+We use imported pecorino romano (“pizza cheese”); we age it, grind it, and then age it again.
+At the peak of flavor, we chop in fresh oregano and sprinkle this mixture on each pie just before it is baked on a scorching hot brick in the open air.

-When you visit a Tomatoes Apizza location, consider yourself to be in “an Embassy of New Haven”.
-Yes, you are standing on the soil New Haven, CT where it all began with Frank Pepe.
+When you’re inside a TOMATOES APIZZA location, consider yourself to be visiting “an Embassy of New Haven”.
+Yes, you are standing on New Haven soil where it all began with Frank Pepe and the surrounding Italian-American community which affirmed the style.
 We encourage you to learn and speak the language: “ah-Beets” (pizza), “mootz” (mozzarella), “soda” (pop, coke).
 Enjoy!

 – Food Network Magazine [ article ]

-“One of the 25 best pies on earth
+“One of the 25 best pizzas you’ll ever eat

 – GQ Magazine [ article ]